Gorresio/whiteprocess/README.md

 Once the configuration file has been completed, you can start the daemon with command **whiteprocess start** how root.

-For terminate the service is sufficient kill the process (python2.7 /usr/share/whiteprocess/whiteprocess.py start) with program how htop, etc. or reboot the system.
+For terminate the service is sufficient type **whiteprocess stop** how root or kill the process (python2.7 /usr/share/whiteprocess/whiteprocess.py start) with program how htop, etc. or reboot the system.

 ### - Future Development
 The following points could be developed in the future: